Yaz culture: Yaz II

 It is dated circa 1100–700 or 1000–540 BC in Middle Iron Age, however some recent research consider no accurate boundary between the Yaz I and Yaz II.
 It moved to the north and northeast.
 It is characterized by wheel-made pottery type (reappearance of the wheel like in Namazga-Tepe V), iron metallurgy, large fortified sites, as well as the occupation of previous sites and the continuation of the funerary practices.

 The Yaz II complex seemingly correlates with the Airyanem Vaejah, homeland of those tribes who spoke Avestan language, different from both Western and Eastern Iranian languages, to be replaced in Bactria by the former at the end of the 1st millennium BC.
 Asko Parpola associated the change from Yaz I to Yaz II around 1000 BC with the migration of the Western Iranians (Medians, Persians).
 He considered that the Yaz I people spoke Proto-Eastern Iranian or Proto-Saka.

-The ruins of the ancient city of Nad-i Ali (9th-8th century BC) which has been identified with the capital of the Kayanian dynasty kingdom which coincides with the Yaz II/A (10th-8th century BC), while date of the late Kayanian capital Balkh to Yaz II/B period (7th-6th century BC).
+The ruins of the ancient city of Nad-i Ali (9th-8th century BC) which has been identified with the capital of the Kayanian dynasty kingdom which coincides with the Yaz II/A (10th–8th century BC), while date of the late Kayanian capital Balkh to Yaz II/B period (7th–6th century BC).

-At the end of Yaz II/B (8th-7th/6th century BC) the Murghab oasis (Yaz Depe, Aravali Depe, Takhirbay Depe) became deserted.
+At the end of Yaz II/B (8th–7th/6th century BC) the Murghab oasis (Yaz Depe, Aravali Depe, Takhirbay Depe) became deserted.
 It is probably explained by the bloody revolt of Frada (521 BC) mentioned in Behistun Inscription in which reportedly 55,243 Margians were killed and 6,972 taken as prisoners, and the conquest of Bactria.

 Yaz III

 It is dated circa 700–400 BC, or second half of the 6th and end of the 4th century BC (c.
 540–329 BC) in the Late Iron Age, part of the Achaemenid Empire period, but is still characterized by the same cultural and funerary continuity.
-The beak-shaped rim is replaced in form of a flattened roller, vessels are cylindrical-conical, and were discovered bronze three-bladed arrow, iron axes and adzes.
+The beak-shaped rim is replaced in form of a flattened roller, vessels are cylindrical-conical, and a bronze three-bladed arrow, iron axes and adzes were discovered.